ogarcia/archive/README.md

 to enable them because this occurs automagically.
 You can make a symbolic link in `/etc/init.d` folder with the same name to `/lib/init/upstart-job` for use the old fashion `/etc/init.d/script start|stop|restart...`.

+## Runit

+The scripts in `runit` folder could be copied to `/etc/runit` in most systems, where `runsvdir` parse them (check runit documentation for your OS for more information, because of the path can change in some distributions).
+Our recomendation is to put these files in other path `/etc/sv` and (soft) linking them to `/etc/runit`, to avoid unwanted running actions.